Ex. 20:1 And God spake all these words, saying,

 The word adulterate means “to make inferior or impure by adding a harmful or prohibited substance.”
 That is just what adultery does to a marriage—it infects a relationship and begins to destroy it.
 Frankly, that's exactly what happens in our spiritual relationship to the Father when we choose to add things that are harmful and forbidden to our lives.
 Again, the core truth of the command is focused on our relationship to God.
 We will either accept His authority because of who He is, knowing that He will only command us in light of His attributes for our own benefit; OR we will reject that authority and disobey.
 Again, it's a matter of the heart.

 Ex.
 20:15 Thou shalt not steal.

-The Hebrew includes the idea of taking what is not yours through the use of deceit (i.e., Jacob).
+Do not steal is the next command.
+The Hebrew includes the idea of taking what is not yours through the use of deceit (e.g., Jacob).
 God, who numbers the hairs on our head, is our provider.
 He will give us ALL that we need (and much of what we want) if we will simply "trust and obey."
 When we steal, we are making the statement that God is not sufficient or able.
-Again, we are going back to a heart attitude in our relationship with the Father--the root of every command given so far in my opinion.
+Again, it goes back to the attitude of our heart concerning our relationship with the Father--the root of every command given so far in my opinion.